rna-seq/pipeline/Readme.txt

 ez/local/FluxCapacitor/lib/native/lpsolve55/unix/x86/64" -jar "/users/rg/dgonzalez/local/FluxCapacitor/lib/FluxCapacitor.jar" $@
 -------------------------------------------------------------------------------
 _

+# Check that the GEM tools are available both to the computer running the pipeline and the cluster nodes where jobs will be run.

 # Run the execute script with the step up to which the pipeline needs to run
 bin/execute_RNAseq_pipeline3.0.pl all |tee -a pipeline.log